WhelWomen's Health Evidence Lab

 • Run the two-rater validation study and publish the agreement score

-• Publish an open CSV / JSON data export with a citable DOI
+• Publish an open, citable data export

 Later